pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

 * (Optional) **Create a DNS entry for each public IP (each Load Balancer)**

 Once you have your networking infrastructure setup, check the [deployment page of your cloud provider](../../).
-The following section comes back to the setup of an Ingress and a TCP Load Balancer in detail.
+The following section comes back to the setup of an Ingress and a TCP Load Balancer in details.

 ## Deliver External Traffic To Pachyderm
 Pachyderm provides multiple ways to deliver external traffic to services.